sagiegurari/duckscript/docs/sdk.md

 #### Parameters

-* Optional -a for extended information.
+* Optional -a for extended information (not supported on windows).

 #### Return Value